TABLE OF CONTENTS

 With the boom of the marijuana industry recently and the new laws passed with the recent election, no doubt people are looking for jobs in this thriving industry.
 Here are some jobs in the industry you may have not known about.

-Bud Tenders: If you’ve ever been to a retail marijuana store, these are the people that help you at the counter.
+If you’ve ever been to a retail marijuana store, these are the people that help you at the counter.
 If you haven’t, think of them like a mixture of a bartender and a non-sleazy salesperson.
-It’s their job to be incredibly knowledgeable about the product, its effects, dosage, etc., while dealing with giddy (read tourist) customers.
+A budtender's job is to be incredibly knowledgeable about the product, its effects, dosage, etc., while dealing with giddy (read tourist) customers.

 Now these cannabis jobs are no longer jobs in the marijuana industry you did not know existed!